ScottPierce/blog-airbnb-logo/README.md

 # blog-airbnb-logo

-This is a repository for code that can be found on a blog at [scottpierce.dev](https://scottpierce.dev).
+This repository is for a blog post at [scottpierce.dev](https://scottpierce.dev).